Phil du Plessis: Poet

 Working with alternative publishers from the 1990s, he had a greater involvement in the making of each book, in the choice of type and of paper.
 A significant new element in these later anthologies was the integration of illustrations in collaboration with a range artists: with Braam Kruger in Openbaringe van Johannes; Hugo Slabber in Engel uit die paradys; Judith Mason in Nagjoernaal; Jan Visser in Herakles by Valsbaai; and Gus Ferguson in Op Koueberg, in which du Plessis makes translations of Chinese verse.
 Antjie Krog referred to the hazards of combining poetry and visual art but felt that "a perfect unity" had been achieved particularly in the drawings of Ferguson "with the clear vivid and playful poetry" in Op Koueberg.
 Judith Mason promised, in a review of Openbaringe van Johannes, that "for the price of a good cabernet," one would be holding in one's hands "a book which is brutal and charming, outrageous and compassionate, sensual and sore, angry and immeasurably humane.
 Like the man himself.”

 At home

 Du Plessis hosted legendary Sunday luncheon gatherings at "Liscard", his Kalk Bay home.
-Amongst regular guests at one period were Robert Ardrey (until his death in 1980) and his actress wife (and widow) Berdine Grunewald, who had retired to nearby St James.
+Amongst regular guests at one period were Robert Ardrey (until his death in 1980) and his actress wife (and widow) Berdine Grünewald, who had retired to nearby St James.
 Longer-term guests invited to recuperate from illness under his roof and his care were Wopko Jensma and Sheila Cussons.
 Guests have recalled his playing his violin on Sunday afternoons.